5 Types of French Magazines for Entertaining Language Learning

-Maybe you want to read some short stories or catch up on some features about those sports players you keep reading about in the newspaper.
+Maybe you want to read some short stories or catch up on the latest sports news.

 Or maybe you’d like to test your French vocabulary skills with some games and puzzles.